dunhuang/prerender-spa-cdn-plugin/README.md

 ### 1、cdn host with pathname

 ex, cdn host is `//cdn.abcd.com/static/`, `server` should be added into the option to configure a pathname rewrite.
-In this way, `server` option may be a function cause serverPort is not defined by developer but `port-finder`.
+In this way, `server.proxy` option may be a function cause serverPort is not specified by developer but `port-finder`.
 ```
 new PrerenderSpaCdnPlugin({
   staticDir: path.join(__dirname, 'dist'),
   routes: ['/', '/about'],
+  server:
-  server: function (serverPort) {
+    proxy: function (serverPort) {
       return {
-      port: serverPort,
-      proxy: {
         '/static': {
           target: `http://localhost:${serverPort}`,
           pathRewrite: { '^/static': '' }